These dining chair makeovers include new fabric-covered seats and pretty painted finishes in all colors.

 Can you tell off-white paint and drop cloth seats are a favorite of mine?
-That's because this combo works well on any style, size, shape of chair.
+That's because this combo works well on any chair's style, size, or shape.

-The decoupaged desk and the green chair are another project from my early blogging days.
+The decoupaged desk and the green chair are other projects from my early blogging days.
 The fabric I decoupaged to the drawer fronts is a recycled curtain.
 Using the fabric to cover the seat was a no-brainer.

 I don't have the post for the black table and chairs anymore.
 I deleted it some time ago.
-This was a custom makeover for a long time cusomer.
+This was a custom makeover for a long-time customer.
 The black paint is Beyond paint and the seats......you guessed it.....drop cloths.

 This chair was already painted when I got it.
-All I had to do was distress the paint a bit more and cover the chair seat.
+I had to distress the paint a bit more and cover the chair seat.
 The fabric is one I found at my favorite junk shop!
 Very rarely do I get fabric at the junk shop.